3 payment notification emails you should be sending

 • Convince customers.

-The email is a good place to convince customers why they should convert and what features they should expect access to.
+The email is a good place to convince customers on why they should convert and what features they should expect access to.

 • Be clear on next steps.